Britten66/gametimefx/README.md

 # GameTimeFX

-Vintage Story client mod.
+This is a Vintage Story client mod.
 Writes in-game time and temporal storm state to a plain-text file every 2 seconds so external tools can read it.

 ## Output